 The Handbell program consists of students in Grades 3-8.
 This group practices before school once a week.
 They perform at chapel and church services.

 The Crusader Choir is comprised of students in grades 6th through 8th.
 They sing at chapel, church services and at various events throughout the Greater NOLA community.
 Such events include Celebration in the Oaks, caroling at local nursing homes and hospitals.
 Practices are held during school, but many performances occur outside the regular school hours.

-In addition to singing events, the Crusader Choir produces a Spring musical and dinner theater.
-In past years, they have done Music Man, Alice in Wonderland and this year's event will be Beauty & The Beast.
+In addition to singing events, the Crusader Choir produces a Spring musical.
+In past years, they have done Music Man, Alice in Wonderland, Beauty & The Beast, Seussical the Musical, The Sound of Music, The Little Mermaid, and The Lion King.
 The choir attends a weekend retreat in the Spring prior to the musical production.

-Atonement offers both girls and boy scouting opportunities.
+Atonement has offered both girls and boy scouting opportunities.
 Scouting helps young people develop physically, intellectually, socially and spiritually.
 Being involved in scouting builds confidence and self esteem, encourages life long learning and leadership skills.
 Not to mention, the fun of scouting -- team building and outdoor adventure!